 Bluegills are one of the most common and sort after fish species in the United States.
 They can be found in most bodies of water.
 Not only are they a great fish to catch and make excellent table fare, but they also pound for pound the hardest fighting fish you will fight in the local waters.

 THE COMPLETE BEGINNER GUIDE TO FLY FISHING GEAR

 The International Gamefish Association world record was caught in 1950 at Ketona Lake, Alabama.

 T.S Hudson caught it, and this bluegill weighed 4 pounds 12 ounces, measured 15 inches long with an astounding girth of 18-¼ inches.

-Bluegill over 4 pounds is rare these days; the bigger ones being caught average around 2 pounds which is still a big fish to fight on a fly fishing setup.
+Bluegill over 4 pounds is rare these days; the bigger ones being caught average around 2 pounds which is still a big fish to fight on a beginner fly fishing setup.